bbc/connected-data-pseudocone/README.md

 ```

 2. Set the environment variable
 To run locally, you will have to download the GCP credentials and set the $GOOGLE_APPLICATION_CREDENTIALS variable to the json file with the credentials.
+You can use the same key as for justicia.

 ```
-gcloud iam service-accounts keys create --iam-account=test-pseudocone@bbc-connected-data.iam.gserviceaccount.com key.json export GOOGLE_APPLICATION_CREDENTIALS=key.json
+gcloud iam service-accounts keys create --iam-account=justicia@bbc-datalab.iam.gserviceaccount.com key.json export GOOGLE_APPLICATION_CREDENTIALS=key.json
 ```